AndyButland/UmbracoMapper/ReadMe.md

 		    }
 		},
 	  });

+Yet another couple of PropertyMapping fields allow you to concatenate two or more source properties to a single string property on your view model.
+You pass through an array of properties to map to and a separation string like this.
+The following example would map the firstName ("Fred") and lastName ("Bloggs") properties to a single concatenated string ("Bloggs, Fred"):

+    mapper.Map(CurrentPage, model,
+      new Dictionary<string, PropertyMapping>
+	  {
+		{
+		  "Name", new PropertyMapping
+		    {
+				SourcePropertiesForConcatenation = new string[] { "firstName", "lastName" },
+                ConcatenationSeperator = ", ",
+		    }
+		},
+	  });

+#### From Other Sources

 Some Umbraco data types store XML.
 This can be mapped to a custom collection on the view model.
 The example below uses the related links data type.
 Note the need to provide an override here to ensure the correct root node is passed to the mapping method.